devadethanr/firstaid-emergency-detection-app/README.md

    - Set up a MongoDB database to store user accounts, emergency detection data, and any other relevant information.
    - Integrate the MongoDB database with your Flask app using a library like PyMongo.

-Here's a high-level example of how your Flask app structure might look:

 ```
 firstaid_response_app/